Leaving Website Disclosure

 From Friendship to Fraud: How to Spot and Avoid Romance Scams

-Have you ever received a text from an unknown number?
-Perhaps it’s about confirming plans for a lunch date you never scheduled.
-You reply to inform them of the mistake, and then something unexpected happens – the person on the other end starts a conversation, asking questions like where you live or what you do for work.
-Beware: this could be the beginning of a scam.
+Have you ever received a text from an unknown number, perhaps about confirming plans for a lunch date you never scheduled?
+Responding could lead to unexpected interactions, as the person may begin asking personal questions.
+Beware: this could signal the start of a scam.

 How Romance Scams Unfold

-Scammers are experts at creating trust and building connections.
-Over time, you might feel a genuine bond with this person, believing they’ve become a close friend or even a romantic interest.
-They might shower you with compliments, express deep feelings, or even propose marriage – all without ever meeting you face-to-face.
+Scammers excel at creating trust and building emotional connections.
+Over time, you may feel a genuine bond, believing you’ve found a close friend or romantic interest.
+They might shower you with compliments, express deep feelings, or even propose marriage—all without ever meeting face-to-face.

-But eventually, the true motive is revealed: the scammer asks for money.
-They may claim it’s for an emergency surgery, to help a family member, or to buy a plane ticket to come visit you.
-Once you send money, the requests don’t stop.
-They escalate until you either refuse to give more or start questioning their intentions.
-At this point, the scammer will likely disappear, leaving you heartbroken and potentially in financial distress.
+Eventually, the true motive is revealed: the scammer will ask for money, claiming it’s for an emergency surgery, to help a family member, or for a plane ticket to visit you.
+Once you send money, the requests often escalate until you question their intentions.
+At this point, the scammer may disappear, leaving you heartbroken and financially distressed.

-• No In-Person Meetings: You’ve never met the scammer in person or over a video call.
+• No In-Person Meetings: You’ve never met the scammer in person or via video call.

-• Emotional Manipulation: You feel a strong, rushed connection.
+• Emotional Manipulation: You feel a rushed or overly strong connection.

 • Financial Requests: The scammer asks you for money.

-If you receive a suspicious text or message:
+If you receive a suspicious text or message, take the following steps:

-• Delete It Immediately: Don’t engage in any conversation.
+• Delete It Immediately: Do not engage in any conversation.

-• Cease Communication: If you’ve already responded, stop all communication before the situation escalates.
+• Cease Communication: If you’ve responded, stop all communication to prevent escalation.

 Protect Yourself

-It’s important not to feel ashamed if you’ve been targeted.
-Scammers exploit our natural desire for connection and are skilled at making you feel valued and special.
+It’s crucial not to feel ashamed if you’ve been targeted.
+Scammers exploit our natural desire for connection and are skilled at making you feel valued.
 Your safety and security are paramount.
 Stay vigilant and protect yourself from these scams.
 At Central Pacific Bank, we’re here to help you navigate these challenges and keep your finances secure.

-For more information on fraud prevention and how to stay safe, visit cpb.bank/fraud.
+For more information on fraud prevention and sta